tomsilhouette/silhouette-api/README.md

 ## Run this project locally

 1. Fork this repository and clone the fork to your machine.
 2. Navigate to client and server files and run
+3. `cd client`
+4. `npm ci`
+5. `npm start`
+6. `cd ..`
+7. `cd server`
-3. `npm install`
+8. `npm ci`
-4. `npm start`
+9. `npm start`

+Test with no security

+Start => Run => chrome.exe --user-data-dir="C://Chrome dev session" --disable-web-security

+Then open the localhost url in this browser

+Press hash then send to test

 ## Testing

-API tests run through Insomnia testing suit.
-Check server dir for test files.

 ## Error